 Last Updated on April 14, 2023 by Ellen Christian

 Posts may be sponsored.
-Post contains affiliate links.
-I may be compensated if you make a purchase using my link.
+This post contains affiliate links, which means I will make a commission at no extra cost to you should you click through and make a purchase.
 As an Amazon Associate I earn from qualifying purchases.

 How to Clean Naturally

 I have found that there are a number of different homemade solutions that are natural I can make all by myself.
 They cost pennies compared to their expensive alternatives at the grocery store.
 Here are a few of the ingredients I keep on hand when creating my natural cleaners and why.

 It neutralizes the scent of acidic odors so it works wonderfully to eliminate odors.
 It stabilizes the pH level in water so it makes a fabric softener.
 I buy a large box to keep with my cleaning supplies and a small box to keep in my pantry.

 It also helps to dissolve mineral deposits which is important if you have hard water.
 If you mix vinegar and baking soda together, they react and foam up which works well to clean your drains.

 Lemons and Lemon Juice

 If you don’t like the smell of vinegar, lemon juice is a good alternative for you.
 Lemon juice is also a natural bleaching agent so it works well on stains.

 Salt is also known as sodium chloride.
 Salt has a slightly abrasive nature so it works well as a scrub.
 I generally choose salt with a coarser grain because it’s easier for me to work with.

 Tea Tree Oil

 Washing soda is sodium carbonate.
 It is not the same as baking soda or washing powder.
 They are entirely different things.
 Washing soda is a natural chemical compound that comes from the ashes of plants.

 Borax is also known as sodium tetraborate.
-Borax was used to refer to borate salts in the Middle East and has been used to preserve food (and mummies) for hundreds of years.
+In the past, Borax was used to refer to borate salts in the Middle East and has been used to preserve food (and mummies) for hundreds of years.

 Using these seven natural products alone and with each other will let you tackle most of your household needs without relying on toxic chemicals or expensive green cleaners.
 Have you tried using any of these products yet?

-Ellen is a busy mom of a 22-year-old son and 27-year-old daughter.
-She owns 5 blogs and is addicted to social media.
+Ellen is a busy mom of a 24-year-old son and 29-year-old daughter.
+She owns six blogs and is addicted to social media.
 She believes that it doesn’t have to be difficult to lead a healthy life.
 She shares simple healthy living tips to show busy women how to lead fulfilling lives.
 If you’d like to work together, email firstname.lastname@example.org to chat.